 Equinix will disclose the details of any contribution—including identification of the organization or candidate, and amount contributed—in a political contributions report published on this webpage here on a semi-annual basis.
 This report will also disclose details of our trade associations where membership dues exceed $50,000.

-As required by the U.S. Lobby Disclosure Act (LDA), Equinix files quarterly reports on its federal lobbying activities and expenditures.
-Current and past LDA reports filed by Equinix can be found on the Lobbying Disclosure Filing Search page.
-At the US Federal level, as required by the LDA, Equinix also files semi-annual reports (LDA-203), which disclose all political spending.
-These reports can be accessed through the Lobby Contribution Filing Search page on the Lobbying Disclosure page of the U.S. Congress.
-The most recent LDA report on lobbying activities can be found here, and the most recent LDA-203 filed by Equinix can be found here.
+As required by the U.S. Lobby Disclosure Act (LDA), Equinix files quarterly reports—so-called LDA Reports—on its federal lobbying activities and expenditures.
+At the US Federal level, also as required by the Lobby Disclosure Act, Equinix files semi-annual reports (so-called LDA-203 Reports), which disclose all political contributions and spending.
+Both the quarterly LDA and the semi-annual LDA-203 reports can be found at the Lobbying Disclosures Search page.
+The most recent Equinix LDA report on lobbying activities can be found here, and the most recent LDA-203 report filed by Equinix can be found here.

 In the event any political contributions are made in other jurisdictions, Equinix will adhere to all relevant legal reporting and disclosure requirements.